-Save the date: the NAFUSA annual conference will be held in Boston on October 9-12, 2014 at the Fairmont Copley Plaza.
-Member Registration is now open and each NAFUSA member will receive an invitation via email with the registration form attached.
-You will be able to book your room at the Copley through this registration process, at the special conference rate of $319 a night.
+The NAFUSA annual conference will be held in Boston on October 9-12, 2014 at the Fairmont Copley Plaza.
+Member Registration is now open and each NAFUSA member received an invitation in July via email with the registration form attached.
+Rooms are available at the Copley through this registration process, at the special conference rate of $319 a night.
 There are only a limited number of rooms, and the Copley is expected to sell out, so members are urged to register and book a room as soon as possible.
 The cut-off for reserving rooms at the Copley is September 18, 2014.
 Click here to view: NAFUSA Program Boston 2014.
 Click on “Conferences” (above) to view full bios of 2014 speakers.

 President Don Stern and his planning committee promise an outstanding program.
 The conference will open with Thursday morning, October 9, golf at Belmont Country Club.

 Thursday evening will feature a cocktail reception at the Copley, honoring NAFUSA’s member, Robert S. Mueller III, who completed 12 years last fall as the sixth Director of the Federal Bureau of Investigation (FBI), a position he took one week prior to the September 11 attacks and held under two presidents.